rails/rails/guides/source/rails_on_rack.md

 ### Inspecting Middleware Stack

-Rails has a handy rake task for inspecting the middleware stack in use:
+Rails has a handy task for inspecting the middleware stack in use:

 ```bash
 $ bin/rails middleware